 Once your MLOps model has been designed and delivered, you will find it is constantly being modified and updated.
 These changes need to be integrated and delivered as quickly and seamlessly as possible, which is where CI/CD comes in.
-CI/CD helps introduce automation into this challenge through continuous integration and continuous delivery.
+CI/CD uses introduce automation to solve this challenge.

-Continuous integration ensures that changes made to your model are constantly tested and merged, providing a solution to the classic problem of having too many cooks in the kitchen (or too many developers in the code).
-Once changes have been consolidated, continuous delivery ensures that the most updated version of the model is automatically uploaded to a shared repository and delivered to production.
-This minimizes the efforts associated with delivering new code, as well as increases visibility between management and development teams.
+Continuous integration ensures that changes made to your model are constantly tested and merged, solving the classic problem of too many cooks in the kitchen (or too many developers in the code).
+Once changes have been consolidated, continuous delivery ensures the most updated version of the model is automatically uploaded to a shared repository and delivered to production.
+This minimizes the efforts associated with delivering new code, and increases visibility between management and development teams.

-Together, CI/CD form what is known as the CI/CD pipeline which is a key element in the lifecycle of any application that requires constant updates.
-Some CI/CD tools include: GCP Cloud Build, AWS CodePipeline, Azure DevOps, Gitlab, and Jenkins.
+Together, CI and CD form what is known as the CI/CD pipeline, a key element in the lifecycle of any application that requires constant updates.
+Some CI/CD tools include: Google Cloud Build, AWS CodePipeline, Azure DevOps, Gitlab and Jenkins.